University of Canberra

 What you will study

-To earn the Master of Public Health, students must complete 36 credit points.
+To earn the Master of Public Health, you must complete 36 credit points.
 Unless otherwise indicated, each unit is worth three credit points.

 Entry requirements